 - StingRay phone trackers that route all cell traffic through a device that acts like a cell tower

 - Analysis of cell tower data to track a person’s location

 - Address targeting

 - Forensic social media searches through databases, such as PRISM

 - And other less known or more advanced techniques

 Electronic surveillance is a constantly and rapidly developing field.
 Given the prevalence of technology in our everyday lives, this should be the primary focus for an accused person’s defense.
 Sadly, due to a lack of understanding and relevant experience, this front is often overlooked and not investigated by defense attorneys, resulting in disastrous consequences for the client.
 At Hughes Law, however, we’ve acted as lead counsel on a defense team and are available to consult on cases involving electronic surveillance.

 Unauthorized Electronic Surveillance

-Headquartered in Philadelphia, The Hughes Firm maintains a knowledge base that includes all cutting-edge surveillance techniques used by state and federal law enforcement.
+Headquartered in Philadelphia, Hughes Law maintains a knowledge base that includes all cutting-edge surveillance techniques used by state and federal law enforcement.
 As a result, the firm is particularly adept at spotting the use of undisclosed electronic surveillance that may have been obtained and used illegally and without court authorization.